npmaile/simplewebgallery/readme.md

 # SimpleWebGallery
-This is the simple media browser.
+This is a simple media browser.

 ## Building
 `cargo build`